strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 A Strapi [plugin](/developer-docs/latest/plugins/plugins-intro.md) can interact with the back end or the [front end](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md) of the Strapi application.
 The Server API is about the back end part.

-Creating and using a plugin interacting with the Server API consists in 2 steps:
+Creating and using a plugin interacting with the Server API consists of 2 steps:

 1. Declare and export the plugin interface within the [`strapi-server.js` entry file](#entry-file)
 2. [Use the exported interface](#usage)